postfwd/postfwd/docker/README.md

 ### 2.3 docker-compose

-2.3.1 Edit the Dockerfile and the docker-compose.yml file build the image:
+2.3.1 Edit the Dockerfile and the docker-compose.yml file and build the image:
 ```bash
 docker-compose build --no-cache --pull
 ```